alahnala/alahnala.github.io/_pages/teaching.md

 COMPSCI 1XC3 covers fundamental skills for software development, topics including C programming in UNIX/LINUX environments and git version control.
 More details will come as the semester nears.

-### COMPSCI 4Z03: Directed Readings in Natural Language Processing for Mental Health Assessment
+### Directed Readings in Natural Language Processing for Mental Health Assessment (COMPSCI 4Z03)
 ***Fall 2025, McMaster University, Department of Computing & Software***

 Natural language processing (NLP) techniques are increasingly used for language-based assessments (LBAs) of mental health.
 Language data from sources such as clinical notes, social media, interviews, and self-reports often carries subtle linguistic and behavioral signals that can reflect depression, anxiety, suicidality, and other psychological states.
 Research in this area focuses on detecting these markers to population-level monitoring and mental health screening.